Essendon Football Club

 Essendon is one of Australia's best-known and most successful football clubs.
-It has won 16 VFL/AFL premierships, which, along with Carlton, is the most of any club in the competition.
+It has won 16 VFL/AFL premierships, which, along with Carlton and Collingwood, is the most of any club in the competition.
 The club won four consecutive VFA premierships between 1891 and 1894, a feat unmatched in that competition's history.
-However, Essendon has struggled to remain competitive in the 21st century, having won its last premiership in 2000 and not winning a final since 2004.
+Essendon also hold the distinction of being the only club to win a premiership in their inaugural season (1897).
+It has struggled to achieve significant on-field success in the 21st century, however, having won its most recent premiership in 2000 and most recent final in 2004.

-During the early-to-mid 2010s, the team was the focus of an investigation by the AFL and independent regulatory bodies into their alleged use of illegal substances during the 2012 season, which led to 34 two-year suspensions, a $2 million fine, and disqualification from the 2013 finals series (among other penalties).
+The team plays in two of the AFL's two longest-running annual marquee fixtures: the Anzac Day clash with Collingwood since 1995 and Dreamtime at the 'G with Richmond since 2005.

-Three Essendon players—John Coleman, Bill Hutchison, and Dick Reynolds—and one coach, Kevin Sheedy, are classified as "Legends" in the Australian Football Hall of Fame.
+Three Essendon players — John Coleman, Bill Hutchison, and Dick Reynolds — and one coach, Kevin Sheedy, are classified as "Legends" in the Australian Football Hall of Fame.